 “We would also ask them to continue to be followed for potential adverse effects afterwards, which would not be the case for somebody who was going to their regular physician to get the vaccine,” Muller says.

 Participation in any stage of the study is voluntary, and families can drop out at any time.
 (But for the sake of the science, you should continue participating as long as you’re asked, barring unforeseen circumstances.)

 Not every child in a COVID vaccine trial will actually receive the vaccine.
-Some will receive a placebo.
+Some will get a placebo.
 How many children get the vaccine versus the placebo may depend on the site, but it appears that many studies give three kids a vaccine for every one that gets a placebo.
 Because of this, it’s important to keep using other precautions to prevent COVID infection.

 Priya Banerjee, MD, a forensic pathologist in Rhode Island, is trying to get her daughter enrolled in a study.
 If she is able to, she doesn’t plan on acting any differently after her daughter gets her shot in case it’s a placebo.
 “I’m not reducing my precautions even if she gets into a study,” she says.
 “We’re still going to follow the utmost protocol.”

 When the vaccine is authorized for your child’s age group, you will have the option to reveal whether your kid received the placebo.
 If they did, you will be first in line to get a vaccine.
 “We can promise them that they would have earlier access to the vaccine if one were to become authorized prior to the end of the study,” Muller says.

 Is It Safe to Enroll Your Kid in a COVID Vaccine Trial?

 “The main objective for every clinical trial is safety,” Muller says.
 “Even in those trials that are in relatively late stages, such as the COVID vaccine trials, the most important assessment that we make is that patients are staying safe.”